Why does an EB-5 Issuer need a Broker-Dealer for EB-5 Securities Transactions?

 Benefits of an EB-5 Broker-Dealer

-- Project Compliance and Accountability – When acting as a Private Placement Agent, Prevail Capital can provide a reviewing, supervising and approving role in all EB-5 related Offerings in compliance with standards required by regulatory authorities.
+- Project Compliance and Accountability – When acting as a Private Placement Agent, Prevail Capital can provide a reviewing, supervising and approving role in EB-5 related Offerings in compliance with standards required by regulatory authorities.

 - Offer Multiple EB-5 Projects in a 12 month period – The associated persons of the issuer have a limitation on participation to no more than one offering every 12 months.
 See ‘Associated Persons’ definition.
 A Broker-Dealer may conduct multiple offerings, Restriction on Frequency of Offerings